huw/metalsmith-fountain/README.md

   By default, the `title` and `date` attributes in Metalsmith's metadata will also be overridden with values from the Fountain metadata (where `date` takes priority over `draft_date` if both are present).
 To disable this, set `preserve_title` and `preserve_date` to false, respectively.

+## Styling

+  This [example](https://gist.github.com/huw/43b9199a4463984d9791f8fb3beda22a) responsively styles most of the output HTML.
+Currently, it is recommended to look at that example and the output HTML to get a sense of what to style.

 ## License

   MIT